 Reduced Carbon Footprint

-We are the second camp in Zambia to go carbon neutral – which is how we take responsibility for the greenhouse gas emissions we create in our everyday operations.
-Working with BioCarbon Partners, we have purchased Carbon Credits from the Lower Zambezi REDD+ project, playing a vital role in the protection of the natural habitat and boundary in the northern part of the Lower Zambezi National Park.
+We have taken active responsibility for our own greenhouse gas emissions, becoming the second safari camp in Zambia to go carbon neutral.
+Working with BioCarbon Partners, we have purchased Carbon Credits from the Lower Zambezi REDD+ project, strengthening our role in the protection of natural habitats in the northern region of the Lower Zambezi National Park.

 Conservation at Home

-Both Anabezi and Amanzi Camps are built using the best ecological building practices.
-The camps are almost exclusively supplied with electricity from solar energy systems, while raised walkways allow the camps to have a minimal footprint, allowing game to wander freely through camp, with browsing and grazing animals such as antelope, elephant and hippo feasting freely on the Ana or winterthorn pods, from which we take our name.
+Anabezi and Amanzi camps were designed with the environment in mind.
+Both camps are almost exclusively supplied with electricity from solar energy systems, while raised paths and walkways through the natural landscape minimize our footprint on the wildlife around us, allowing antelope, elephant and hippo to wander freely through camp and feed on the ‘ana’ or winterthorn pods from which we take our name.